tochsner/TractableTimeTreeDistributions/README.md

 [ Info: Last Divergence (LogNormal), Branches (LogNormal):      231618.75107464782
 ```

-3. Furthermore, you will be asked if you want to use the model with the highest likelihood.
+3. You will now be asked if you want to use the model with the highest likelihood.
 Alternatively, you can also specify the model you want to use:

 ```bash
 ---------------